jimttaylor/SunCycleWallpaper/README.md

-# SunCycleWallpaper
+# WeatherCycleWallpaper

-A simple Python script to change the wallpaper in a GNOME desktop environment according to location-based real-time sunrise/sunset data.
+A simple Python script to change the wallpaper in a GNOME desktop environment according to location-based real-time sunrise/sunset and weather data.

 ![demo](demo.gif)

 *Note: An internet connection is required.
-If the connection is lost, the wallpaper will be updated based on the last-known location and sunrise/sunset data.*
+If the connection is lost, the wallpaper will be updated based on the last-known location, sunrise/sunset, and weather data.*

 ### Prerequisites